Starting a Coworking Space Isn’t Always About Profit

 One in every four coworking space businesses fails, and yet those who are in it are reluctant to get out.
 There may be a good reason why.

-First things first, you need a plan.
-We used the plan of Ryan Sprowl, an Oberlin College alumnus who submitted a proposal to Oberlin College’s LaunchU entrepreneur competition.
+First things first, you need a plan before starting a coworking space.
+We used one proposed by Ryan Sprowl, an Oberlin College alumnus who submitted his idea to Oberlin College’s LaunchU entrepreneur competition.
 Our coworking space is nontraditional and has more of an open layout, with funky, retro decor.

 We were offered a pop-up space in downtown Oberlin to test the market, so when Sprowl accepted our proposal to use his plan, we put it into action.